Home » Benefits » Military Child Care Basics

 Each of these options comes with its own set of considerations.
 Child Development Centers, for example, may or may not have the ability to offer drop-in care, part-day care, or hourly care.
 Much depends on demand, staffing, and other variables.

-Some options are offered at facilities operated by the DoD, others are offered in private homes that are accredited and monitored by the Department of Defense.
+Some options are offered at facilities operated by the DoD, others are offered in private homes accredited and monitored by the Department of Defense.

 Child Development Centers (CDCs)

-CDCs are typically found on base and are open to infants all the way to preschool-age children.
+CDCs are typically found on base and are open to infants to preschool-age children.
 This care is typically offered during duty hours, which may or may not include extended hours.
-The mission of the base and other variables will affect the standard operating times for CDC care.
+The base’s mission and other variables will affect the standard operating times for CDC care.

-CDC care is accredited and monitored, but the programs offered are not necessarily consistent from base to base, stateside to overseas, etc. Some CDCs offer part-day care, some may offer hourly care or drop-in care on a space-available basis only while others won’t offer it at all.
+CDC care is accredited and monitored, but the programs offered are not necessarily consistent from base to base, stateside to overseas, etc. Some CDCs offer part-day care, some may offer hourly or drop-in care on a space-available basis only, while others won’t offer it.

 CDC programs typically carry DOD certification from a national accrediting organization such as the National Association for the Education of Young Children.